 Remember to keep all your shears clean by dipping them in a solution of one part bleach to ten parts water.
 It is also essential to make your cuts with the blade cutting upward to prevent larger branches from tearing the bark as they fall.
 Start a cut on the underside first, then move the blade over 1/4 inch (4 mm.) on top to get a clean cut every time.
 The only other important thing to remember when cutting branches is to cut them on a shallow angle just above a bud.
 This technique will prevent water from seeping in, help eliminate die-backs on the branch, and direct new growth in the direction of the bud.

-Doug and Dave Neufeld demonstrated how to prune deciduous fruit, flowering and shade trees during Pruning 101 on Jan.
-11.
+Doug and Dave Neufeld demonstrated how to prune deciduous fruit, flowering and shade trees during Pruning 101 (in previous years).